Phytomedicine · Evidence-Based Guide

 Are herbal supplements safe to take with medications? +

 Safety varies significantly between herbs.
-Some medicinal plants interact with common medications — for example, turmeric may potentiate anticoagulants, and nigella sativa can affect blood sugar medications.
+Some medicinal plants interact with common medications — for example, turmeric may potentiate anticoagulants; ginkgo biloba's ginkgolide B is a potent PAF antagonist that inhibits platelet aggregation, making it contraindicated alongside warfarin, aspirin, and NSAIDs without medical supervision; and nigella sativa can affect blood sugar medications.
 Each guide in this encyclopedia includes a dedicated drug interactions section.
 Always consult a qualified healthcare provider before combining herbal supplements with prescription medications.